api3dao/old-api3-docs/docs/dapis/README.md

 API3 to build a lot of them, across many chains.
 This is supplemented by purpose-designed Airnode protocols and relayer schemes to improve efficiency while not degrading the security guarantees of a first-party data feed.

+## dAPI management

+API3 composes dAPIs out of Beacons or Beacon sets, and provides them as a turn-key data feed service.
+This allows the user to not have worry about the exact API provider to be used, the endpoint to be called or the parameters to be used.
+This process is managed by API3 core technical team multisigs deployed on the chains that API3 serves on.
+API3 also provides access to individual Beacons or Beacon sets for the users that require full control over the curation of the data feeds they use.